2022 SLMACC funding round – application deadline extended

 Types of SLMACC Projects

-The 2022 SLMACC funding round has 2 funding pathways – grants and collaboration.
+The 2022 SLMACC funding round had 2 funding pathways – grants and collaboration.

-Note that the criteria relating to the amount of funding being sought and the length of time required to complete a project are guidelines only.
-For example, a grant seeking $270,000 for an 18-month project would not automatically be disqualified.
+The criteria relating to the amount of funding being sought and the length of time required to complete a project were guidelines only.
+For example, a grant seeking $270,000 for an 18-month project would not have been automatically disqualified.

 Grants pathway

-The grants pathway will support shorter projects with a lower level of complexity.
-2022 applications will be a single-step process, as in prior funding years.
+The grants pathway supported shorter projects with a lower level of complexity.
+Applications in 2022 were a single-step process, as in prior funding years.

-- Work programme is relatively straightforward (for example, one workstream, milestone-based).
+- Work programme was to be relatively straightforward (for example, one workstream, milestone-based).

-- Can generally be completed within one year.
+- Could generally be completed within one year.

 Collaboration pathway

-The collaboration pathway is for longer-term projects co-designed by 2 or more applicant groups.
-Projects must show co-development between researchers from various organisations and disciplines.
-It could also be between researchers and end-users to achieve outcomes that continue beyond the life of the project.
+The collaboration pathway was for longer-term projects co-designed by 2 or more applicant groups.
+Projects must have shown co-development between researchers from various organisations and disciplines.
+It could also have been between researchers and end-users to achieve outcomes that continued beyond the life of the project.

-- Typically, will have a higher level of complexity than a grant (for example, 2 or more interdependent work streams).
+- Typically, were to have a higher level of complexity than a grant (for example, 2 or more interdependent work streams).

-- May take 2 to 5 years to complete.
+- To take 2 to 5 years to complete.

-Due to the additional time required to develop collaborative projects, 2022 collaboration pathway applications will be a 2-step process:
+Due to the additional time required to develop collaborative projects, 2022 collaboration pathway applications were a 2-step process:

-- Collaboration applicants will submit a brief concept paper.
+- Collaboration applicants submitted a brief concept paper.

-- Applications may be invited to submit a full proposal.
+- Applications may then have been invited to submit a full proposal.

 - reflect the priorities in the 2022 SLMACC priorities paper and the principals and thematic areas identified in the SLMACC investment plan 2022-2027